tobiasbu/xavier/README.md

 - [Node v10.16](https://nodejs.org/en/) - to have node.js in your machine.
 - [npm](https://www.npmjs.com/) - to manage and install packages dependencies

-If you are in Windows OS you don't need to install [npm](https://www.npmjs.com/) installed since it came with node.js by default.
+> If you are in Windows OS you don't need to install [npm](https://www.npmjs.com/) since it comes with node.js by default.

 After you have cloned this repository, follow the next steps: